cosmicflowers/dotfiles/README.md

 A place to store all my various config files, for some reason.

-How to use this
+How to get this
 ===============

 	$ git clone --recursive https://github.com/cosmicflowers/dotfiles.git

 Then move which components you wish to use to their respective locations.
+Some folders have more detailed instructions.

 Notes on licenses